Measuring Model-Induced Discrimination via Efficient Fairness Approximation: Methodology

 Now we discuss our choice of $m_1$ and $m_2$ according to Eq.~\eqref{eq: probability}.
 In fact, Eq.~\eqref{eq: probability} can be approximately written as $1-c\cdot n^{\frac{m_1}{k+1}}/m_2^{m_1}$.
 We can calculate the order of magnitude of $n^{\frac{m_1}{k+1}}/m_2^{m_1}$ by taking the logarithm:

 The \ppsalgabbr{} could reach an approximate solution with probability at least $1-c\cdot 10^{-\lambda}$.
 In practice, we choose positive integers $m_2$ and $m_1$ such that $\lambda$ is reasonably large, ensuring that the algorithm will reach an approximate solution with high probability.
+That is to say, a fine-grained tuning of hyperparameters ($m_1$ or $m_2$) is not required, while they may grow moderately with the dataset size.